 BCM Plan Maintenance

-The South Yorkshire Policing Board (SYPB) and Humberside Policing Board (HPB) chaired by the respective Deputy Chief Constables, will oversee the development and ongoing governance of Business Continuity Management for both Forces.
+The South Yorkshire Policing Board (SYPB) chaired by the Deputy Chief Constable, will oversee the development and ongoing governance of Business Continuity Management for the Force.
 Board members consist of all Command/District and Departmental Heads.

-Any issues raised relating to this policy and the ongoing development of BCM within the organisation, will be discussed at meetings of the SYPB and HPB.
-All decisions made by the Boards shall be recorded in minutes and where appropriate; any decisions which are outside the remit of the SYPB and HPB will be referred to the relevant Senior Command Team (SCT).
+Any issues raised relating to this policy and the ongoing development of BCM within the organisation, will be discussed at meetings of the SYPB.
+All decisions made by the Board shall be recorded in minutes and where appropriate, any decisions which are outside the remit of the SYPB will be referred to the Senior Command Team (SCT).
 The Deputy Chief Constables will authorise future revisions of this Policy.

 Civil Contingencies Act 2004